 There’s a CD release party with the band tonight at City Winery, which Malo said will include a performance that will begin and end when they feel like it.
 He couldn’t guarantee the quality, he said, given that he plans to already be half in the bag an hour before the show’s scheduled 11 p.m. start.

-In case there was any doubt, the Mavericks were tight as a snare from the jump last night.
-They clearly still enjoy one another, the rowdy crowds – and the music itself.
+In case there was any doubt, the Mavericks were tight as a snare from the jump.
+They clearly still enjoy one another, the rowdy crowds – and, of course,the music itself.

 Yet the one that nearly blew everyone out onto Kenmare Street was “As Long As There’s Lovin’ Tonight.”
-Each instrumentalist took a turn, the intensity rising along with the volume – if only to be heard over the screams of the crowd.
+Each instrumentalist took a turn, the intensity rising along with the volume – nearly matched by the screams of the crowd.

 And speaking of instruments: Quibble if you will, but for some (me included), Malo has the finest pipes in popular music since Orbison.

-Still, he’s an entertainer as well as a tenor: He’s has always been funny, in a very cynical but endearing way, but Malo’s an even bigger kick with a guitar on his back, or maracas in his hands — or both — as he shimmies and shakes in time, or trades licks with Mr. Eddie.
+Still, he’s an entertainer as well as a tenor: He’s has always been funny, in a very endearingly cynical but Malo’s an even bigger kick with a guitar on his back, or maracas in his hands — or both — as he shimmies and shakes in time, or gets privately needled by Mr. Eddie.

-Having Crowell come on was special for the one-time music-store clerk Malo, as well as for Reynolds and Deakin, who knew the singer-songwriter’s singer songwriter when they formed the Mavericks in Miami in 1989.
+Having Crowell there was special for Malo, Reynolds and Deakin, who knew the singer-songwriter’s singer-songwriter when they formed the Mavericks in Miami in 1989.

-To have a living legend who stands somewhere between Guy Clark, Townes Van Zandt and Emmy Lou Harris show up was just as special for some of us, as well (As fate would have it, Crowell and Harris are releasing their own album today, too, titled “Old Yellow Moon”).
+A living legend, Crowell stands somewhere among Guy Clark, Townes Van Zandt and Emmy Lou Harris.
+As fate would have it, he and Harris are releasing their own album today, too, titled “Old Yellow Moon.”

-The Mavericks have always had a sense of musical history, and they treat it reverently.
+The Mavericks have always had a sense of musical history, which they treat reverently.
 It was tough to tell who was enjoying Crowell’s duet with Malo the most – Crowell, the audience or the Mavericks themselves.